-"very poisonous snake of Egypt," 1520s, earlier aspis (mid-14c.), from Old French aspe "asp" (13c.) or directly from Latin aspidem (nominative aspis), from Greek aspis "an asp, Egyptian viper," literally "a round shield;" the serpent so called probably in reference to its neck hood.
+"very venomous snake of Egypt," 1520s, earlier aspis (mid-14c.), from Old French aspe "asp" (13c.) or directly from Latin aspidem (nominative aspis), from Greek aspis "an asp, Egyptian viper," literally "a round shield;" the serpent so called probably in reference to its neck hood.
 As to the etymology of the Greek word, Beekes finds that "No remotely convincing suggestions have been made."
-The name was subsequently applied to the common vipers and adders of Europe, which however are only slightly poisonous.
+The name was subsequently applied to the common vipers and adders of Europe, which however are only slightly venomous.